Famous/famous-angular/docs/unstable/directive/faEdgeSwapper/index.md

 This directive is used to hook a Famo.us EdgeSwapper into AngularJS ngAnimate events.
 For example, you can apply an fa-edge-swapper directive to a `<ui-view>` or an `<ng-include>` in order to quickly and easily add EdgeSwapper transitions to template changes in those directives.
 Supports the `fa-options` directive for setting options.
-Does NOT support sitting on the same element as another fa- elemtn
+Does NOT support sitting on the same element as another fa- element